 The Roundtable has always met at The Arts Club of Washington to provide support for the preservation of this architectural survivor of decades of building activity west of the White House.
 The charge for lunch in 1969 was $2 and in 1975 the members agreed to an assessment of $7 annually to cover administrative costs.
 In 1979, it adopted the official name of The Round Table for Historic Preservation and celebrated its tenth anniversary with a black tie dinner at which was served such delicacies as “The Bonhome Richard (salmon dish, with sauce Howlandaise, discovered on a remarkable Smithsonian voyage),” “Murtagh’s Pearls of the Maine Soil (boiled potatoes of National Register quality),” and “The Importance of Being Ernest (ICOMOS green salad laced with a Feissty dressing).”

 The Roundtable has no elected officers, but the position of President pro tem has been handed down from Frederick Gutheim to Richard H. Howland, and from Constance Werner Ramirez to C. Dudley Brown.
 The position is held currently by John H. Sprinkle, Jr. To meet at The Arts Club of Washington, the Roundtable must be sponsored by a member of the Club.
-Sponsors have included Frederick Gutheim, Richard H. Howland, M. Hamilton Morton, C. Dudley Brown, and Judith Viggers Nordin.
+Sponsors have included Frederick Gutheim, Richard H. Howland, M. Hamilton Morton, Jr., C. Dudley Brown, Judith Viggers Nordin, and, currently, Emilie Evans.

 The administrative details of the Roundtable have been provided over the years by a number of nonprofit organizations, including the Smithsonian Institution, the U.S. National Committee of the International Council on Monuments and Sites (US/ICOMOS), the National Conference of State Historic Preservation Officers, The Accokeek Foundation, the Preservation Action Foundation, and the National Preservation Institute.